arduino/docs-content/content/micropython/01.basics/02.board-installation/board-installation.md

 ![Arduino Nano ESP32 detected!](./assets/board-selected.png)

-***Note: The Arduino Nano ESP32 may require you to manually prepare the board for a new firmware upload by shorting the B1 pin to GND and pressing the reset button, instead of double tapping the reset button.***

 Now, uploading the MicroPython firmware is as easy as pressing **"install MicroPython"** and waiting for a couple of seconds while the installer tool takes care of everything else.

 ![Firmware Successfully Uploaded!](./assets/flashed.png)